 - Are there rebates or other financial incentives available?

 - Are the estimated energy savings worth the investment?

 - Is it more cost effective to invest in other energy-saving measures?

-Keep in mind that proposals that claimed that your electric bill will equal $0 after installing solar panels are incorrect.
+Keep in mind that proposals that claim that your electric bill will equal $0 after installing solar panels are incorrect.
 All members of Southwest Rural Electric pay a monthly fee to help cover fixed costs like poles, wires and transformers -- all equipment that is required to provide power whenever you need it.

 We know our members are very interested in green energy sources and renewables.
 If you'd like to explore solar energy without the hassle of equipment and maintenance, check out SWRE's Community Solar Project.

 Western Farmers Electric Cooperative (WFEC), Southwest Rural Electric’s wholesale power supplier, is a leader in the integration of renewable energy that benefits all of our members.
 Most recently, 250 MW of wind energy from the Skeleton Creek project was added with an additional 250 MW of solar energy and 200 MW of battery storage to be completed by 2023.
-After the next phases are complete, WFEC’s planned generation portfolio will consist of 623 MW of solar generation, 957 MW of wind generation and 268 MW of hydro-electric generation.
+After the next phases are complete, WFEC’s planned generation portfolio will consist of over 300 MW of solar generation, 957 MW of wind generation and 268 MW of hydro-electric generation.

 As your trusted energy provider, SWRE is here to help you determine what option is best for you and we welcome your questions.
 Give us a call today at 1-800-256-7973.